slack-samples/deno-github-functions/README.md

 A [Workflow](https://api.slack.com/future/workflows) is a set of steps that are executed in order.
 Each step in a Workflow is a function.

-Workflows can be configured to run without user input or they can wait for input via form before continuing to the next step.
+Workflows can be configured to run without user input or they can collect input by beginning with a [form](https://api.slack.com/future/forms) before continuing to the next step.

 ### `/triggers`